TheGrandGemini/TheGrandGemini/README.md

-- 👋 Hi, I’m @TheGrandGemini
-- 👀 I’m interested in learning full stack Development
-- 🌱 I’m currently learning front end development.
-- 💞️ I’m looking to collaborate on ...
+-Front-end developer exploring React and Web3 technologies.
+Passionate about building sleek, high-performance interfaces.
+Always learning and sharing knowledge.
-- 📫 How to reach me: Reach me on twitter: @the_grandgemini
+- 📫 How to reach me: Reach me on X: @0xgemini0

 <!---
 TheGrandGemini/TheGrandGemini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.